-The recoverable amount was derived based on the higher of fair value less costs of disposal which was measured based on net assets of CASB.
+As at 31 March 2023, the Group and the Company performed impairment assessment on the recoverable amount of its investment in Cekap.
+The recoverable amount of RM9,499,000 was derived based on fair value less costs of disposal which was measured based on net assets of Cekap less disposal cost of RM29,000.